wytzig/bankingTool/ReadMe.md

 some interesting options.
 One of these options is to download a CSV file of previous transactions, giving you full control over your past expenses.

+## Goals
+The goal of this tool is to explore those options offered by the bank.
+It aims at providing an interface to group and collect expenses and show neat graphs of them to the user.

 ## Setup
   - The project must have an 'output/' folder in which the program can save plot images